Apply to vote by post

 We can issue a replacement postal vote pack from the Town Hall, Katharine Street, Croydon, CR9 1DE if yours has been lost, spoiled or has not been received.
 We can post this by first class or you can collect it from the Town Hall.

 If you have spoiled your paper or pack, please bring that with you and we will cancel that pack, or send it back to us if you are having your re-issued pack sent by post.
-You must bring photographic ID with you if you collect in person.
+You must bring photographic ID with you if you collect your reissued postal vote.

-The deadline to apply for a replacement for a spoilt or lost postal vote pack is 5pm, on the day of an election.
+The deadline to apply for a replacement for a spoilt or lost postal vote pack is 5pm, on the day of an election or referendum.